aremmell/emblob/README.md

 7. Execute `c++ -c struct_example.cpp && c++ -o build/struct_example struct_example.o struct.o` in your terminal.

-You should now have an executable at `build/struct_example` and can execute it in the terminal to view its output.
+You should now have a binary executable at `build/struct_example` and can run it in the terminal to view its output.
 If you see the expected values being printed, then you have successfully embedded and accessed at runtime a C-style data structure based on the contents a binary file!

 ## <a id="using-specific-compiler" /> Using a specific compiler frontend